robmacl/ilemt_fpga/pinmap/README.md

 to update your installed version.

-I run kipart via the anaconda shell under windows.  cd to 'ilemt_hw\pinmap' before running kipart.
+I run kipart via the anaconda shell under windows.  cd to 'ilemt_fpga\pinmap' before running kipart.

 Kicad is not entirely happy with symbols being redefined after they have been placed on the Schematic.
 Exit Kicad before generating a new symbol library:
 >kipart -b -w kipart_microzed.csv

-'-b' means create a single pin for a bundle pins with the same name (usually power).  '-w' allows overwriting.
+'-b' means create a single pin for a bundle of pins with the same name (usually power).  '-w' allows overwriting.

 This generates kipart_microzed.lib, which should be included in the Kicad symbol path (using Preferences/Manage Symbol Paths)